 The hot-dip galvanizing process produces no significant changes in the mechanical properties of the structural steels commonly galvanized throughout the world.
 The International Zinc Association (IZA) sponsored a four-year research study of the mechanical properties of 19 structural steels from major industrial countries.
 The University of Plymouth Enterprise Ltd. investigated the steels, including those conforming to ASTM Specifications A36, A572 Grade 50, and A572 Grade 65.

 It was investigated and determined that hot-dip galvanizing produces no significant changes in: steel chemistry, tensile strength, yield strength, bend properties, impact properties, or micro-structure.
-Contact AGA for the detailed studies.
+(Source: Galvanizing Characteristics of Structural Steels and Thier Weldments - IZA, 1975)